-Gambia's Jammeh to step down, but activists urge justice
+AP Interview: New Gambia leader says Jammeh leaving in hours

 - The Fremont Troll was outfitted with a pussyhat ahead of Saturday's Womxn's March

-Gambian human rights activists are insisting that Jammeh be held accountable for alleged human rights abuses during his 22-year rule and that he not be able to keep funds illegally amassed.

 “Jammeh came as a pauper bearing guns.
 He should leave as a disrobed despot.
-The properties he seeks to protect belong to Gambians and Gambia and he must not be allowed to take them with him.
+The properties he seeks to protect belong to Gambians and Gambia, and he must not be allowed to take them with him.
 He must leave our country without conditionalities,” said Jeggan Bahoum of the Movement for the Restoration of Democracy in Gambia.

-An online petition urged that Jammeh not be granted asylum and should instead be arrested for alleged human rights abuses.
+An online petition urged that Jammeh not be granted asylum and should instead be arrested.

-Jammeh could leave Gambia Saturday, according to those close to the negotiations mediated by Mauritanian President Mohamed Ould Abdel Aziz and Guinean President Alpha Conde.
-The official spoke on condition of anonymity because he was not permitted to speak about the situation to the press.

-Famously mercurial Jammeh initially shocked Gambians by conceding his election loss to Barrow in December.
-But after human rights activists demanded his arrest for alleged abuses, Jammeh refused to accept his defeat and refused to leave power.
+“We aren’t talking about prosecution here, we are talking about getting a truth and reconciliation commission,” Barrow told the AP.
+“Before you can act, you have to get the truth, to get the facts together.”

 Jammeh, who first seized power in a 1994 coup, has been holed up this week in his official residence in Banjul, increasingly isolated as he was abandoned by his security forces and several Cabinet members.

 The West African regional bloc, ECOWAS, pledged to remove Jammeh by force if he did not step down.
-The group assembled a multinational military force including tanks that rolled into Gambia Thursday.
-The force included troops from Senegal, Ghana, Nigeria, Togo and Mali, and they moved in after Barrow’s inauguration and a unanimous vote by the U.N.
+The group assembled a multinational military force including tanks that rolled into Gambia on Thursday.
+The force moved in after Barrow’s inauguration and a unanimous vote by the U.N.
 Security Council supporting the regional efforts.

+Jammeh’s announcement to relinquish power is a good first step, said Jeffrey Smith, executive director of Vanguard Africa.
+“For the Gambia to truly move on, President Barrow must reside in State House and begin the task of governing.
+In an ideal scenario, Jammeh will also face justice for the many crimes he has committed since 1994,” Smith wrote by email.

-Fearing violence, about 45,000 people have fled Gambia for Senegal, according to the U.N. refugee agency.
-Banjul remained peaceful as the political crisis played out.
+Fearing violence as the political crisis dragged on, about 45,000 people have fled Gambia for Senegal, according to the U.N. refugee agency.

-John contributed from Karang, Senegal.
-Associated Press writers Babacar Dione and Krista Larson in Dakar, Senegal; Elias Meseret in Addis Ababa, Ethiopia; and Cara Anna in Johannesburg contributed.
+After days of uncertainty, Banjul was peaceful Saturday.
+At the ferry terminal, Yassin Jallow helped hand out bread to families returning to the capital.

+“There are so many people who couldn’t go out, and nothing is working, the shops are closed, the bakeries are closed … and we don’t want anyone to starve,” Jallow said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.